-The governance of Newlands School is the responsibility of the Board of Trustees.
+The governance of Newlands Primary School is the responsibility of the School Board.
 Members are elected every three years from our school community.
-The BOT is committed to providing excellence in education and are very supportive of the school’s learning community.
+The School Board is committed to providing excellence in education and are very supportive of the school’s learning community.

-The Board of Trustees meets twice a term and meeting times and dates are advised on the school’s calendar of events.
+The School Board meets twice a term and meeting times and dates are advised on the school’s calendar of events.
 All meetings are open to the public and everyone is invited to attend.
 The minutes are public documents and are available at the school office.

-If you would like to know more about Boards of Trustees, the link will take you to the New Zealand Schools Trustees Association (NZSTA) website. https://www.nzsta.org.nz/trustee-elections-and-appendix-2/board-of-trustees/
+If you would like to know more about School Boards, the link will take you to the New Zealand Schools Trustees Association (NZSTA) website. https://www.nzsta.org.nz/trustee-elections-and-appendix-2/board-of-trustees/

 I believe that a great primary school is fundamental in creating a positive way forward for children as they learn, grow and develop in society.
 I also truly believe that Newlands Primary is one of these great schools and one which I am proud my son attends.

 I strongly believe in the Newlands Primary School vision of Nurture, Learn, Succeed Together.
 He tangata, he tangata, he tangata.
 However, the vision is just a statement without us all doing our part to build strong partnerships and relationships and support the work of the school in meeting this vision.
 Together our community can achieve this vision.

 Ka nui te mihi ki a tātou!

 I have lived in Newlands, with my husband Maynard since 2004, along with our two sons, Te Rangihuia (16) Havelund (12) and daughter, Jessica-Lee Ngātaiotehauauru (9).
 All three children have attended Newlands Primary, with the boys now attending Newlands Intermediate and Newlands College.